 9.4 You may be able to change the settings of your browser so that Cookies are not accepted generally or that you are provided with options to accept or reject them as they are sent to your browser.

 10. Do we ever send your information overseas?

-10.1 Riverland Wine is a South Australian based organisation however our data may be stored in cloud back up software (such as MS Outlook 365, Dropbox, Google Drive and Salesforce) which may be potentially be stored overseas, most likely in the United States of America.
+10.1 Riverland Wine is a South Australian based organisation.
+However, our data may be stored in the cloud (such as MS Outlook 365, Dropbox, Google Drive and Salesforce) which may be potentially be stored overseas, most likely in the United States of America.
 For more details, please refer to paragraph 5.4

-10.2 We may upload images and / or footage to our social media accounts of website from time to time.
+10.2 We may upload images and/or footage to our social media accounts from time to time.
 The social media accounts and website may be hosted on an overseas server.
 Where applicable, in the event that your information is sent overseas, we will use our best endeavours to ensure that any overseas supplier will keep all Personal Information secure.